Eren Karadağ

-Eren Karadağ (born 1 January 2000) is a Turkish professional footballer who plays as a winger for TFF Second League club Düzcespor on loan from Çaykur Rizespor.
+Eren Karadağ (born 1 January 2000) is a Turkish professional footballer who plays as a winger for TFF First League club Çorum.

 Professional career

 A youth product for Çaykur Rizespor since 2011, he signed a professional contract with them in 2018 and began his senior career with successive loans with Esenler Erokspor and Pazarspor.
 He made his professional debut for Çaykur Rizespor in a 3–0 Süper Lig loss to Beşiktaş on 13 August 2021.

 International career

 Karadağ represented the Turkey U23s in their winning campaign at the 2021 Islamic Solidarity Games.